AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

    >[!TIP]
    >
    >You cannot view initiative job role information if your organization has not purchased a license for the Workfront Scenario Planner.
 In this case, you can only view the planned hours associated with job roles on the project.
-For more information, see [Access needed to use the Adobe Workfront Scenario Planner](../../scenario-planner/access-needed-to-use-sp.md).
+For more information, see [Access needed to use the Scenario Planner](../../scenario-planner/access-needed-to-use-sp.md).

 1. (Optional) Click **Switch back to Scheduling** to access the scheduling area.